msiciliag/concreteML_benchmark/README.md

     -   `exp_xgbclassifier.yaml`: For XGBoost classifiers.
 -   **Other Models**:
     -   `experiments_classification/nearestneighbors/exp_kneighborsclassifier.yaml`: For K-Nearest Neighbors.
-    -   `experiments_classification/neuralnet/exp_neuralnetclassifier.yaml`: For a simple Neural Network classifier.
+    -   TODO: `experiments_classification/neuralnet/exp_neuralnetclassifier.yaml`: For a simple Neural Network classifier.

 A minimal test configuration is also available at `example_test_config.yaml`.